you741/discjudge/README.md

-# kahootbot
+# DiscJudge
-Discord bot that lets users do a test
+A Discord bot that administers and automates quizzes, competitions, games, and more!